April 2018 caste protests in India

-In early April 2018, lakhs of people belonging to Scheduled Castes and Scheduled Tribes (SC/ST) protested across India against an order of the Supreme Court on the Atrocities Act.
+In early April 2018, thousands of people belonging to Scheduled Castes and Scheduled Tribes (SC/ST) protested across India against an order of the Supreme Court on the dilution of Atrocities Act.
 In subsequent violence, 14 people died and hundreds were injured.

+Later, the Parliament of India passed the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Amendment Act, 2018, which reversed the Supreme Court judgement.
+The amendment act was upheld by the Supreme Court in 2020.

 Background

 The Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 protects the SC/ST caste groups.
 The act does not allow the court to grant anticipatory bail to accused person.
 The police must file a First Information Report (FIR) and arrest the accused on receiving a complaint.
 In 2016, the conviction rate under the act was 25.7% in cases of atrocities against SC and 20.8% in cases against ST in 2016, according to the National Crime Records Bureau.
 On 20 March 2018, the Supreme Court of India ruled that no arrests can be made without prior permission and allowed a court to grant an anticipatory bail if it, prima facie, finds the complaint an abuse of the law.
 The Attorney General of India, on behalf of the Government of India, filed a review petition against the order of the Supreme Court.